Ecosyste.ms: Awesome

 - [Usage](#usage)

-* [List of Commands](#list-of-commands)
+* [List of commands](#list-of-commands)

-* [Smart Variable Identification](#smart-variable-identification)
+* [Smart variable identification](#smart-variable-identification)

 - [Configuration](#configuration)

-* [Basic Configuration](#basic-configuration)
+* [Basic configuration](#basic-configuration)

-* [Add your own log statements](#add-your-own-log-statements)
+* [Custom log statements](#custom-log-statements)

 * [Have your formatter ignore the log statements](#have-your-formatter-ignore-the-log-statements)

-- [Similar Lua Plugins](#similar-lua-plugins)
+- [Similar lua plugins](#similar-lua-plugins)

 ## Installation